bschlintz/spfx-message-banner/README.md

-## Custom Message Banner for Modern SharePoint Sites
+## Custom Message Banner for Modern SharePoint Sites (2019 support)

 Add a custom banner message to your SharePoint Online modern sites.
 Allows a site owner to modify the text, font size, colors and height of the banner.
 Specify a start date to control when the banner is visible to members of a site.
 Experimental support for setting the custom action host property 'preAllocatedApplicationCustomizerTopHeight' to avoid the page shifting upon load.